 Subaru requires facilities to obtain and maintain the I-CAR® Gold Class® designation.
 The I-CAR Gold Class designation ensures professionals are trained to have the knowledge and skills required to provide customers efficient, safe, and high-quality collision repairs.

-Additional Course RequirementsWith the launch of the new 2022 Subaru BRZ, three additional courses are required to be completed:
+Due to minimal aluminum components in select Subaru models, three additional courses are required to be completed:

 Aluminum Panel Repair